James Lind

 James Lind (4 October 1716 – 13 July 1794) was a Scottish physician.
 He was a pioneer of naval hygiene in the Royal Navy.
 By conducting one of the first ever clinical trials, he developed the theory that citrus fruits cured scurvy.
 Lind served in the Royal Navy and then went onto private practice.
-In 1758 he appointed chief physician of the Royal Naval Hospital Haslar, then one of the largest hospitals in the world.
+In 1758 he was appointed chief physician of the Royal Naval Hospital Haslar, then one of the largest hospitals in the world.
 While chief physician, Lind argued for the health benefits of better ventilation aboard naval ships, the improved cleanliness of sailors' bodies, clothing and bedding, and below-deck fumigation with sulphur and arsenic.
 He also proposed that fresh water could be obtained by distilling sea water.
 He retired in 1783 and was awarded a large pension by the naval commissioners.
-Lind made significant advancements in naval medicine that advanced the practice of preventive medicine and improved human understanding of nutrition.
+Lind advanced the practice of preventive medicine and improved human understanding of nutrition.

 Early life

 Lind was born on 4 October in Edinburgh, Scotland, in 1716 into a family of merchants, then headed by his father, James Lind.
 His family were related to a number of prominent Linds in the city, including George Lind and his cousin, James Lind, also a noted physician.
 His mother was Margaret Smellum, daughter of a merchant and town burgess.
 He had an elder sister, as well as a younger brother.
-It is not known for certain where he attended school but he learnt Greek and Latin (some sources indicate that he may have been educated at the Royal High School, Edinburgh but it is not confirmed).
+It is not known for certain where he attended school but he learnt Greek and Latin (some sources suggest that he was educated at the Royal High School, Edinburgh but it is not confirmed).

-In December 1731 he began his medical studies as an apprentice of George Langlands, a fellow of the Incorporation of Surgeons which preceded the Royal College of Surgeons of Edinburgh.
-His duties as apprentice including mixing chemicals and basic medicines, cleaning and general chores, dressing wounds and bleeding lesser patients.
+In December 1731, he began his medical studies as an apprentice of George Langlands, a fellow of the Incorporation of Surgeons which preceded the Royal College of Surgeons of Edinburgh.
+His duties as apprentice included mixing chemicals and basic medicines, cleaning and general chores, dressing wounds and bleeding lesser patients.